-Our audit was conducted for the purpose of forming opinions on the 2017 financial statements that collectively comprise Rhode Island Housing's basic financial statements.
-The 2017 combining information on pages 56 through 65 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The combining information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Rhode Island Housing's basic financial statements.
+The combining information on pages 53 through 62 is presented for purposes of additional analysis and is not a required part of the basic financial statements.

+The accompanying supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the such information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
-The 2016 supplementary information on pages 56 through 65 was subjected to the auditing procedures applied in the 2016 audit of the basic financial statements by other auditors, whose report on such information stated that it was fairly stated in all material respects in relation to the 2016 basic financial statements as a whole.
+In our opinion, the accompanying supplementary information is fairly stated in all material respects in relation to the basic financial statements as a whole.